 What language features are found where, when, why?

-Typological research in linguistics requires large amounts of first-hand data from a varied sample of languages around the world.
+Research in comparative linguistics requires large amounts of first-hand data from a varied sample of languages around the world.
 The ideal way to collect natural data is by involving the speech communities in as many ways as possible.

 The raw material of typological linguistic research is data collected in a large number of different languages from all corners of the world.
 Of the roughly 7000 languages spoken today, some 50% are in danger of becoming extinct in the next 100 years.
 This makes the task of collecting language data an urgent first priority in linguistic fieldwork.
 As language is always part and medium of a specific culture, it is important to record as much of the cultural, social, and environmental setting of the speech community as possible.
 This makes the active participation of the native speakers crucial.
 Besides collaborating as language consultants, members of the speech community are actively involved in collecting and recording narratives, conversations, rituals, activities of daily life, songs, species, and so on.
 They assist in transcribing and analyzing the recordings, as well as in adding complementary information such as illustrations, missing words and definitions, and sociological background data which the outsider wouldn't be able to access.